 If a student is offered and accepts an admissions offer from the School of Medicine, the student must then sign a form acknowledging that he/she has read and understands that the Standards for Curricular Completion must be met with or without accommodation.
-A request for accommodation must be presented in writing to the Office of Student Affairs along with supporting documentation about the disability from an appropriate specialist and the proposed accommodation(s).
-Generally, the deadline for requests with supporting documentation is 30 days prior to the beginning of the first semester of enrollment.
+A request for accommodation must be presented in writing to the TTUHSC ADA Compliance Officer in the HSC Office of Student Services.
+Copies of the request and documentation will then be forwarded to the SOM Office of Student Affairs along with supporting documentation about the disability from an appropriate specialist and the proposed accommodation(s).
+Generally the deadline for requests with supporting documentation is 30 days prior to the beginning of the first semester of enrollment.
 The School may also seek independent review from a specialist of its choice.
 The decision on whether or not an accommodation request will be granted is made by a committee composed of the Associate Dean for Student and Resident Affairs, the Assistant Dean for Student Affairs, the Student Affairs Committee, and ad hoc faculty knowledgeable regarding the area of disability in question.
 Such decisions are subject to review and approval by the Dean.
 If reasonable accommodation is feasible, effort will be made to provide the accommodation as classes begin.
 If the request for accommodation is denied, the student will be notified in writing prior to the start of classes.
 For requests with documentation received prior to April 15, effort will be made to notify the student of the decision regarding their request prior to May 15.